JSethCreates/python-tool-trailhound/README.md

 TrailHound is a simple desktop tool to help you **check your local media folders for missing trailers and download them from YouTube**.

-It uses [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) behind the scenes to handle searches (if no API key), downloads, and trimming.
-You can also optionally use your own YouTube API key for faster and more accurate searches.
+It uses [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) behind the scenes to handle searches, downloads, and trimming.
+You can also optionally use your own YouTube API key for faster searching.

 ---